Workshop: Ethical conduct in Aboriginal and Torres Strait Islander Health research

 On Tuesday the 19th of June 2012 IHIG held a workshop addressing ethical conduct in Aboriginal and Torres Strait Islander health research.

-Run by Dr Daniel McAullay the workshop was developed for health researchers and health research students in the ANU College of Medicine, Biology and the Environment.
+Run by Dr Daniel McAullay the workshop was developed for health researchers and health research students in the ANU College of Health and Medicine.

 The workshop was designed around a series of presentations to familiarize researchers with the content of three key documents that are instrumental in providing guidance for the ethical conduct of researchers conducting research in Aboriginal and Torres Strait Islander health.